Work (human activity): Current issues

-The contemporary world economy has brought many changes, overturning some previously widespread labor issues.
+The contemporary world economy has brought many changes, overturning some previously widespread labour issues.
 At the same time, some longstanding issues remain relevant, and other new ones have emerged.
-One issue that continues despite many improvements is slave labor and human trafficking.
-Though ideas about universal rights and the economic benefits of free labor have significantly diminished the prevalence of outright slavery, it continues in lawless areas, or in attenuated forms on the margins of many economies.
+One issue that continues despite many improvements is slave labour and human trafficking.
+Though ideas about universal rights and the economic benefits of free labour have significantly diminished the prevalence of outright slavery, it continues in lawless areas, or in attenuated forms on the margins of many economies.

 Another difficulty, which has emerged in most societies as a result of urbanization and industrialization, is unemployment.
 While the shift from a subsistence economy usually increases the overall productivity of society and lifts many out of poverty, it removes a baseline of material security from those who cannot find employment or other support.
-Governments have tried a range of strategies to mitigate the problem, such as improving the efficiency of job matching, conditionally providing welfare benefits or unemployment insurance, or even directly overriding the labor market through work-relief programs or a job guarantee.
+Governments have tried a range of strategies to mitigate the problem, such as improving the efficiency of job matching, conditionally providing welfare benefits or unemployment insurance, or even directly overriding the labour market through work-relief programs or a job guarantee.
 Since a job forms a major part of many workers' self-identity, unemployment can have severe psychological and social consequences beyond the financial insecurity it causes.

 One more issue, which may not directly interfere with the functioning of an economy but can have significant indirect effects, is when governments fail to account for work occurring out-of-view from the public sphere.
-This may be important, uncompensated work occurring everyday in private life; or it may be criminal activity that involves clear but furtive economic exchanges.
+This may be important, uncompensated work occurring every day in private life; or it may be criminal activity that involves clear but furtive economic exchanges.
 By ignoring or failing to understand these activities, economic policies can have counter-intuitive effects and cause strains on the community and society.

+Child labour

+Due to various reasons such as the cheap labour, the poor economic situation of the deprived classes, the weakness of laws and legal supervision, the migration existence of child labour is very much observed in different parts of the world.

+According to the World Bank, globally the rate of child labour has decreased from 25% to 10% between the 1960s to the early years of the 21st century.
+Nevertheless, given that the population of the world also increased, the total number of child labourers remains high, with UNICEF and ILO noting that an estimated 168 million children aged 5–17 worldwide were involved in some sort of child labour in 2013.

+Some scholars like Jean-Marie Baland and James A. Robinson suggests any labour by children aged 18 years or less is wrong since this encourages illiteracy, inhumane work and lower investment in human capital.
+In other words, there are moral and economic reasons that justify a blanket ban on labour from children aged 18 years or less, everywhere in the world.
+On the other hand, some scholars like Christiaan Grootaert and Kameel Ahmady believe that child labour is the symptom of poverty.
+If laws ban most lawful work that enables the poor to survive, the informal economy, illicit operations and underground businesses will thrive.